printlaura/seller-project/README.md

 # Seller Project

 ## Description
 This project was thought as if it was developed for an e-Commerce aggregator called Seller Project.
-An e-commerce aggregator is a business that acquires and consolidates multiple smaller online retailers or brands, typically operating in the same marketplaces (e.g. Amazon).
+An e-commerce aggregator is a business that acquires and consolidates multiple smaller online retailers or brands, typically operating in the same marketplaces (e.g. Amazon.pl, Amazon.com, Amazon.es, Shopify, Walmart.com).

-So far, Seller Project has acquired several brands.
+So far, Seller Project has already acquired several brands.

 ## Disclaimer
 The project was built to showcase Relational Databases development learnings, so all other aspects of the development of the Application should not be considered as finished or fully handled.